-applications over two weeks:
+We issued an open call and received 96 applications over two weeks:

-- professionals. - professionals.
+- 69 applicants identified as design professionals. - 27 applicants identified as non-design professionals.

 Participants were selected to ensure a diverse array of perspectives, considering factors such as age, gender, racial identity and primary language (English or French).